- International Car Shipping Companies

-Yes, a shipping company should offer insurance for all shipping options, including international transit.
-However, our standard coverage may not be enough to cover the entire value of your vehicle in the event of an unexpected incident.
+A shipping company should offer insurance for all shipping options, including international transit.
+However, we need more than our standard coverage to cover the entire value of your vehicle in the event of an unexpected incident.
 That is why many clients choose to purchase additional insurance to cover the full value of their vehicle.

 While our carriers are known for providing exceptional transport solutions, accidents can still happen.
 If you notice that your car suffered damage during the transit process, please contact our team immediately.
 We will document the incident and connect you with our insurance provider.
 The insurance company will guide you through the claims process.